PROSPECTUS and Application Cost

 LOCATION The gallery is located in the City and County of Denver, Colorado in a high traffic tourist destination location in the heart of one of the United States’ most popular art districts RINO an acronym for the River North Art District, located in a gentrified warehouse district directly north of downtown.
 RINO is also know for its chef inspired restaurants, breweries and distilleries.
 The district residents are primarily new to Denver.
 The tourists are international and national - predominately from major cities.
 The gallery is in a 1930s warehouse building.

 ADVERTISING AND GENERAL COSTS The gallery dedicates extensive time, labor and costs to the support of its exhibiting artists, maintaining and providing the location, creating events, print advertising, print postcards, advertising the exhibitions and artists, maintaining social media and web presence for each accepted artist.
-Production of social events and maintaining the calendar to coincide with the art district as well as management of the space and sales team are a primary focus.
+Production of social events and maintaining the calendar to coincide with the RINO art district newsletter as well.
+Management of the space and sales team are a primary focus.

-Pop-up/Demo/Workshops proposals - may apply.
-All artists will be considered including performing art, film and musicians for a specific duration of one time up to 3 three consecutive days during normal business hours.
+Proposals for Pop-up/Demo/Workshops - must apply.
+All artists/mediums will be considered including performing art, film and music for a specific duration of one time up to 3 three consecutive days during normal business hours.